-But imagine a life beyond the one you currently experience – one with new senses and sensations, new colors added to your field of vision, new sounds added to your range of hearing.
-What if you had abilities that far surpassed anything you can imagine?
-Think of a reality in which you had access to all wisdom and could experience it and grasp it all instantaneously.
-The reason this is so difficult is because it is nearly impossible to imagine something that you have never experienced before – try thinking of a color that doesn’t exist.
-With this in mind, let us explore a fascinating topic related to this week’s parshah, B’Ha’aloscha.
+Consider a reality in which you had access to all wisdom and could experience and grasp it all instantaneously.
+It is so difficult to imagine this, because it is nearly impossible to think about something that you have never experienced before; just try thinking of a color that doesn’t exist.

-The Rambam, in his commentary on the Mishnah in Perek Cheilek of Sanhedrin, famously quotes 13 Principles of Faith that he believes to be the absolute foundational pillars of Jewish belief, and strongly emphasizes how every Jew must believe in these principles.
-The sixth principle states that all the words of the N’viim (prophets) are true.
-The seventh principle states that the prophecy of Moshe Rabbeinu was true, and that he was greater than all other n’viim, both those that came before him and those that came after.
+The Rambam famously quotes 13 Principles of Faith that he believes to be the absolute foundational pillars of Jewish belief, and strongly emphasizes how every Jew must believe in these principles.
+The sixth principle states that all the words of the n’viim (prophets) are true.
+The seventh principle states that the prophecy of Moshe Rabbeinu is true, and that he was greater than all the other n’viim, both those that came before him and those that came after.
 The sixth principle is obviously crucial; the seventh seems redundant.
-If the words of all the N’viim were true, of course Moshe’s were true, as well.
-Why did the Rambam deem it necessary to state this as a separate principle stating that?
-And what does it mean that Moshe was the greatest of all prophets?
+If all of the words of the n’viim were true, of course Moshe’s were true, as well.
+Why did the Rambam deem it necessary to state this as a separate principle?

 The Nature of Prophecy

-We live in a world devoid of prophecy.
-Therefore, attempting to understand it is like trying to understand a human sense by hearing someone describe it to you However powerfully you can describe sight, it won’t mean all that much to a person who has been blind from birth.
-Likewise, a deaf person could read about hearing, but he has no past experience, category, or mental context in which to place it.
-Similarly, in a world without prophecy, it becomes very difficult to relate to the experience or understand what it was.
+We live in a world devoid of prophecy; therefore, attempting to understand it is like trying to understand a human sense by hearing someone describe it to you.
+However powerfully you can describe sight, it won’t mean much to a person who has been blind from birth.
+Likewise, a deaf person could read about hearing, but he has no past experience or mental construct in which to place it.
+Similarly, in a world devoid of prophecy, it becomes exceedingly difficult to understand or even relate to the experience.
 However, we will try to paint as clear a picture as possible.

-Before and throughout the Middle Ages, there were various attacks against Judaism by secular and non-Jewish philosophers.
-One area commonly targeted was prophecy, with the result that many Jewish philosophers clearly described their understanding of n’vuah.
-While there is some variance within their opinions, the basic consensus is as follows: A prophet must be a great tzadik, spending his entire life building up to the stage where he was worthy of receiving prophecy.
-This includes a mastery of Torah knowledge and commitment to its observance, as well as a mastery over one’s midos (character traits) and intellect.
-Once he achieved this exalted status, now capable of receiving prophecy, Hashem chose whether or not he would indeed receive prophecy.
-The prophetic experience itself was an other-worldly experience.
-Hashem opened and expanded the navi’s consciousness, allowing him to connect to a higher dimension of existence, one that lies far beyond the limitations of time and space, far beyond the capacity of the normal human mind.
-In doing so, Hashem allowed the navi to experience lofty ideas and intellectual truths that he would otherwise not have access to.
-These ideas and truths would then filter down through the navi’s intellect down into his imaginative faculties, resulting in his unique and subjective experience of those objective truths.
-In a very deep sense, it was an angelic experience of the spiritual world that a navi experienced while still in this world.
+A prophet must be a great tzadik, spending his entire life building to the stage where he is worthy of receiving prophecy.
+This includes both a mastery of Torah knowledge and commitment to its observance, as well as a mastery over his midos (character traits) and intellect.
+Once he achieves this exalted status, he is capable of receiving prophecy, and Hashem will choose whether or not to grant him prophecy.
+The prophetic experience itself was an otherworldly experience.
+Hashem opened and expanded the navi’s consciousness, allowing him to connect to a higher dimension of existence, one that lies far beyond the limitations of time and space, far beyond the capacity of the regular human mind.
+In doing so, the navi became capable of experiencing lofty ideas and intellectual truths that he would otherwise not have access to.
+These ideas and truths would then filter down through the navi’s intellect and get translated through his imaginative faculties, resulting in his unique and subjective experience of those objective truths.
+In a very deep sense, n’vuah was an otherworldly and angelic experience of the spiritual world that a navi experienced while still in this world.

 Building off this general understanding of prophecy, we must now ask: What made Moshe’s prophecy unique?

 Clarity of Vision

-The first unique characteristic of Moshe’s prophecy was his level of clarity.
-The Gemara in Y’vamos (49b) states that while all other prophets saw through a clouded lens, Moshe saw through a clear lens.
-In other words, we all perceive reality through our own lens.
+The most unique characteristic of Moshe’s prophecy was his level of clarity.
+The Gemara (Y’vamos 49b) states that while all other prophets saw through a clouded lens, Moshe saw through a clear lens.
+In other words, we all perceive reality through our own unique lens.
 A tremendously developed and wise person will see the world through a much more sophisticated lens than an immature child.
 One of them sees many layers of depth behind every aspect of reality, while the other sees nothing more than the surface.
 One of them looks at the Torah and sees layers of wisdom, while the other looks at the same Torah and sees meaningless scribbles.
-As this child matures, he has the ability to continuously expand his understanding, and develop a more sophisticated approach to life.
+As this child matures, he has the ability to expand his understanding and develop a more sophisticated approach to life.

-The same is true regarding prophecy; there were many different levels.
+The same is true regarding prophecy: There were many different levels.
 As humans, our consciousness is limited in that we only see the physical, not the spiritual.
 Since prophecy was a window into the spiritual world, the metaphor Chazal used was an “aspaklaria,” loosely translated as a window, lens, or mirror.
-The greater the prophet, the clearer his vision and the more he was able to understand; the lesser the prophet, the more opaque and cloudy his vision was, and the more ambiguous his understanding was.
-While all other n’viim had some cloudiness to their vision, Moshe saw Hashem and the spiritual world with absolute clarity, or at least with as much clarity as possible for a human being.
+The greater the prophet, the clearer his vision and the more he was able to understand; the lesser the prophet, the more opaque and cloudy his vision was, and the more hazy his understanding was.
+While the vision of all other n’viim had some measure of cloudiness, Moshe saw Hashem and the spiritual world with absolute clarity, or with as much clarity as is possible for a human being.
 In other words, while other n’viim saw a reflection of the spiritual world and its truths, Moshe saw the spiritual world itself, with no filters.
 As the Ramchal puts it in Derech Hashem, Moshe was looking through a glass window, seeing the spiritual world as it is, with absolute clarity.

-Moshe, however, had completely negated his ego, and was a transparent reflection of Hashem.
-His n’vuah was 100 percent pure and was experienced without any translation, filtration, or distortion; he received it exactly as it was given by Hashem.
-In other words, all the other n’viim saw an image of truth, but the words they transmitted were not actual truth itself but only a reflection of the truth.
-The prophecies they transmitted were shaped by their own personalities and feelings.
+Moshe completely negated his ego.
+He was a transparent reflection of Hashem, and his n’vuah was one hundred percent pure.
+He experienced his prophecy without any translation, filtration, or distortion; he received it exactly as it was given by Hashem.
+In other words, all other n’viim saw an image of truth, but the words they transmitted were only a reflection of that truth, shaped by their own minds and personalities.
 Moshe, however, saw the objective truth itself, and was able to transmit that truth in its purity and entirety.
 The words he wrote were the actual truth, not a filtered down reflection.
 Moshe added nothing of his own; he was purely the medium and vessel through which Hashem gave the Torah.
-This is what Chazal mean when they say that Hashem spoke “mitoch grono shel Moshe” – from the throat of Moshe.
-Moshe wasn’t speaking, Hashem was; Moshe simply and purely gave over what Hashem was saying, as opposed to the other n’viim who received prophecy from Hashem and then expressed it in their own unique way.
+This is what Chazal mean when they say that “Sh’chinah m’daberes mi’toch grono shel Moshe” – Hashem spoke from the throat of Moshe.
+Moshe wasn’t speaking, Hashem was; Moshe simply gave over what Hashem said, in contrast with other n’viim who received prophecy from Hashem and then expressed it in their own unique way.

-As a result, Chumash and the rest of Nach are on two completely different levels.
+As a result, Chumash and the rest of Tanach are on two fundamentally different levels.
 Chumash is absolutely pure and reflects spiritual reality in its most potent and true form.
 All of spiritual truth is contained within the Torah.
-The rest of Nach is a manifestation of Torah on a lower level, in a more limited form, reflecting the lower level of the n’viim who received it.
-Interestingly, there are different episodes in Nach that describe the Kisei HaKavod – the divine throne, and each description is different.
+The rest of Tanach is a manifestation of Torah on a lower level, in a more limited form, reflecting the lower level of the n’viim who received it.
+Interestingly, there are different episodes in Tanach that describe the Kisei HaKavod (the Divine Throne), and each description is different.
 If you look at the descriptions in Yechezkel, Yeshayah, and Daniel, some descriptions are more detailed, some longer than others.
 One way to understand this is that they all saw the same prophecy, but each of them received and transmitted it according to their own unique style and level.

 A Pillar of Faith

-We can now explain why the Rambam separates between the sixth and seventh ikar of emunah.
+We can now explain why the Rambam separates between the sixth and seventh ikar (principle) of emunah.
 The sixth ikar is our belief in n’vuah itself, that it is a truthful message from Hashem.
-Moshe’s n’vuos are not only true, but of a fundamentally different category.
+Moshe’s n’vuah, however, was not only true, but of a fundamentally different category.
 One could easily mistake Moshe’s n’vuah as being no different from any other navi’s.
 As a result, if a navi claimed to have received a new Torah, perhaps he’s right, and we should replace Moshe’s Torah.
 The Rambam is therefore clarifying that Moshe didn’t just receive prophecy; he received the highest prophecy possible.
 This level of prophecy is Torah.
-Every other navi who comes subsequently is on a lower level.
+Every other navi is on a lower level.
 Therefore, if a navi contradicts Moshe’s Torah, we know he is a navi sheker – a false prophet.
-This sheds new light onto why Korach’s rebellion was so severe.
-By challenging Moshe, he was trying to uproot the entire foundation of Torah!